 The FDA (Food & Drug Administration) is responsible for regulation of the food and pharmaceutical industries, in order to protect the public from food and drug hazards.
 Although the FDA is a body of the US government, and its jurisdiction only applies in the United States, its principles and regulations are adopted as a recognisable worldwide standard.

 Silicone’s resistance to temperatures and chemicals ultimately means that it does not react with foodstuffs or any other media encountered in the process line.
 The use of silicone sealing therefore does not result in any hazardous byproducts which could adversely affect the health of the workforce or end consumers.
 This is important when consider silicone as a ‘food-safe’ material.

 However, according to their Food Code, a material is only considered ‘food-safe’ if it is FDA-compliant, which means ‘acceptable to the regulatory authority [FDA] based on a determination of conformity with principles, practices and generally recognised standards that protect public health’.
 Whilst the characteristics of silicone make it highly durable and resistant, there is no automatic universal ‘approval’ of all silicone products or manufacturers.

 Ultimately, this means that manufacturers of silicone components must demonstrate – on an individual basis – the compliance of the finished product.
 Precision Polymer Engineering manufactures products from a range of over 40 FDA-compliant rubber material grades.

-Call our sealing solutions experts on 01254 295400 to discuss custom silicone seals for your food process application.
+Call our sealing solutions experts on 01254 295400 to discuss custom silicone seals for your food process application or use our contact form to send us your questions.
 Alternatively, find out more about our food-safe, FDA-compliant materials.

 Related article: What makes O-rings ‘food-safe’?